canonical/snapcraft/docs/debugging-building-snaps.rst

 Iterating without rebuilding
 ----------------------------

-It can be time consuming to iterate over a snap via tweaking the ``snapcraft.yaml`` or application itself, then rebuild and re-install.
+It can be time consuming to iterate over a snap via tweaking the :file:`snapcraft.yaml` file or application itself, then rebuild and re-install.

 To speed a build up, see :ref:`Iterating over a build <iterating-over-a-build>` for build and testing best-practices.